arclicious/tar-tool/README.md

 4. Open the downloaded folder with your file manager of choice.

-5. Copy the tar.py file to the folder where all of your downloads are stored (eg. /home/USERNAME/Downloads)
+5. Copy the tar.py file located in the cloned repository folder to the folder where all of your downloads are stored (eg. /home/USERNAME/Downloads)

 6. You're all set!

 # Running tar-tool

-You can quickly and easily run tar-tool by cd-ing into the directory that tar.py is located and then typing:
+You can quickly and easily run tar-tool by cd-ing into your download directory (which tar.py is located in) and then typing:

           python3 tar.py

 into Terminal.

-Choose one of the choices that are shown to you when tar-tool is ran, and you're pretty much done!
+Choose one of the choices that are shown to you when tar-tool is ran, and you're done!

+**Repeat this process every time you download .tar archives you want to install.